ExtremeElectronics/PhiloFax/README.md

 Only currently supports IP to IP connection set by ini file in SD Card

 ## SDCard
-SD card slot for programming/storage uses FatFS and an ini file parced by iniparcer library
+SD card slot for programming/storage uses FatFS and an ini file parced by iniparcer library.
+An Example INI file is in SDCardContents folder.

 # Current Project State
   Working, with issues see ToDo